Archaic — Branding

 Archaic is a (fictional) online store dedicated to providing musicians the ability to buy and sell vintage analog equipment, used by thousands of talented musicians to create some of the beloved tracks of the late 20th century.
 To a musician, the limitations and quirks of vintage gear is just another tool to generate creativity.
 In addition to provided gear to musicians, Archaic also offers vintage listening equipment and albums.

 The goal of the project is to create an effective branding for Archaic including a stand-out logo that relates to musicians seeking to expand their musical bucket of paintbrushes.
+For this project, I was the sole designer, but I have my classmates and professors to thank for providing feedback and guidance.

 Moodboard